Hi friend and Welcome!!

 - Built rugged, with a beautiful and flawless finish.
 It’s heavy, with everything being metal.

-- Comes with clamp that has an adapter that screws in to allow the clamp to be used on different sized stands and boom arms.
+- Comes with a clamp that has an adapter that screws in to allow the clamp to be used on different sized stands and boom arms.

 - Amazing timbre.
 What is Timbre?